 Bose sells compatible satellites, which you can purchase separately.

-The Bose Soundbar 600 has a decent stereo frequency response.
-It's a unique bar with TrueSpace technology inside to upmix stereo content with height effects when you listen.
-The overall sound is pleasing, with a clear and detailed representation of voices and other lead instruments in the mix and a touch of extra punch in the high-bass.
-It's a little processed, though, as you can tell the bar is pushing the soundstage wider and wider.
-You can't turn TrueSpace off, but if you like a more cinematic sound, it's not an issue.
-Of course, as a standalone bar, there isn't much rumble in the low-bass, but you can add a separate sub if you wish to improve its bass reproduction.
+It's a unique bar with TrueSpace technology inside to process stereo content with height effects when you listen.
+The overall sound is pleasing, with a clear and detailed representation of voices and other lead instruments in the mix and a touch of extra punch in the high bass.
+It's a little artificial-sounding, though, as you can tell the bar is pushing the soundstage wider and wider.
+You can't turn TrueSpace off, but it's not an issue if you like a more cinematic sound.

 The bar uses up-firing drivers to ricochet sound off the ceiling, simulating the illusion of height.
 It's not quite as clear or as real as what you get with a home theater setup's down-firing speakers, but it's a common setup with soundbars.
 The balanced frequency response on these channels means that sound effects are reproduced with accuracy, too.

 If you choose to mount the bar to your wall, use the Bose Music app to activate the Wall EQ, which lets you choose between different audio settings based on its positioning.
-However, there's no setting for leaving the bar flat on a table, and you don't get a true room correction feature like with more premium models such as the Bose Smart Soundbar 700.
+However, there's no setting for leaving the bar flat on a table, and you don't get a true room correction feature like with more premium models like the Bose Smart Soundbar 700.
 As a result, the bar sounds a little different depending on the room you're in, but at least you can adjust its bass and treble to compensate a bit.
 You won't find an EQ, though.
 The presets in the app let you set up your favorite radio stations for easy access, but they don't impact the bar's audio reproduction.

 You can connect the bar to your TV over Optical or HDMI connections.
 There's also a BASS port to connect a Bose Bass Module, an IR port for an IR emitter, and a micro-USB port to service the bar.
 However, there's no HDMI In, so you can't use the bar as a hub between devices or for video passthrough.